 Lighting for Literacy (LFL) is a humanitarian project for youth providing an educational pathway through math, science, and engineering.
-It is a joint venture between Los Gatos United Methodist Church and Los Gatos Morning Rotary.
+It is a joint venture between Los Gatos United Methodist Church and Los Gatos Morning Rotary, founded in 2012 by Doug McNeil and Jess Salem.
 Lighting kits are installed at our UMVIM mission site in Colonet, Mexico each Spring.
-Through community partnerships, lights have reached homes, schools and orphanages in India and Africa, as well.
+Through community partnerships, lights have also reached homes, schools and orphanages in multiple countries around the world.

-LFL is a grass roots project collaboration between the Los Gatos Morning Rotary and the Los Gatos United Methodist Church.
-For more information please visit the Lighting for Literacy Humanitarian Project website and follow us on our Lighting for Literacy Facebook page as well to keep up to date with what’s going on with LFL.
+For more information please visit the Lighting for Literacy Humanitarian Project website and follow us on our Lighting for Literacy Facebook page to keep up with LFL’s latest projects.

 The video below provides an overview of the project.

 - White House Administration Champions of Change Award

 - Rotary District 5170 Avenues of Service Project Fair Award